CARCO Inspections: Everything You Need to Know

 The short answer?

-Most people.
 Unless you meet some specific requirements for exemption (which differ by state), you’ll need a CARCO inspection if you’re buying a car.

-Exceptions include if you’re purchasing or leasing a brand new car—but you’ll still need to provide the bill of sale containing the full list of options and accessories on the car, copies of the window stickers, dealer invoices, and other documents as required.
+You may be exempt if you’re purchasing or leasing a brand new car—but you’ll still need to provide the bill of sale containing the full list of options and accessories on the car, copies of the window stickers, dealer invoices, and other documents as required.

 If you have an older car, you may also be exempt from a pre-insurance inspection.
 The age of the car varies depending on where you live, but it’s typically cars that are 7–10 years or older.